Geekfish/obsidian-garden/src/site/notes/Garden/Karvonen HR training zones.md

 ((185 - 62) * 0.7) + 62 = 148
 ```

-This yields a very different result from the
+This yields a very different result from the general method above (*almost 20bmp more for the same intensity*)!

+While this is again a formula that can be imprecise, it seems to have worked well for me, providing much more realistic ranges that I can follow ✨  If you haven't stumbled upon it and you are frustrated with the default zones provided by your fitness app, it could be worth a try!

 [Calculator with sources](https://www.omnicalculator.com/health/karvonen-formula)